top of page

 Day 1

-Adaptive Leadership: Navigating Change in NGO Management
+Sustainable Management: Navigating Change in NGO Management

 Frank C. Schultz (University of California, Berkeley, USA)

-Leading organizations in stable, predictable environments is relatively easy.
-Unfortunately, those environments are now extinct.
-This session will focus on the skills NGO Leaders need to effectively and efficiently lead their organizations when change is happening at so many levels – externally, internally and personally.
-It will examine the powerful, but relatively limited number of tools that NGO executives have at their disposal to adapt their organizations to the ever-present changes.
+We will examine the powerful, but relatively limited number of tools that NGO executives have at their disposal to adapt their organizations to the ever-present changes.
 In this session, participants will:

 Leaders develop habits and routines which reflect the way they prefer to lead.
-These approaches have made them and their organizations successful in the past.
-But as the world changes, it can be prudent to not only reassess our organizations, but also our own leadership preferences.
+These approaches have made them and their organizations successful

 Day 2